lilive/Freeplane-Jumper/README.md

 # ![logo](images/jumper-logo.png) Jumper - the jumping filter for Freeplane

-A search box that filters the nodes on-the-fly as the user types the search terms, and allows to jump to one of the results.
+A search box for quick navigation in maps.
+It filters the nodes on-the-fly as the user types the search terms, and allows to jump to one of the results.

 ## Presentation